ahuacate/nas-hardmetal/README.md

-<h1>NAS - Hard-metal Builds</h1>
+<h1>NAS - Hardmetal Builds</h1>

-If your NAS is a Synology or a supported hard-metal Linux OS then our Easy Scripts can set-up your NAS for Proxmox and our suite of PVE applications.
+This guide is for dedicated hard metal NAS appliances.
+The exception is OpenMediaVault (OMV) where our OMV configuration steps also apply to PVE OMV VM installations.

 Easy Scripts are available for:

 * Synology DiskStations
 * Open Media Vault (OMV)

-* Debian Linux
+Our Easy Scripts will modify your NAS setting.
+If you intend to run our Easy Scripts on an existing working NAS which contains any personal or valuable data we highly recommend you first backup the NAS including stored data and NAS settings.

 <h2>Features</h2>

-Our Easy Script installer will fully configure and ready your NAS to support Ahuacate CTs or VMs.
+Our Easy Script installer will fully configure and ready your NAS to support Ahuacate CTs and VMs.
 Each NAS installer will create, modify and change system settings including:

 * Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608